 I know that Italian fashion brands like Valentino, Armani, Dolce & Gabbana and Versace have stores everywhere in the world, but in Italy, you can find other less famous but no less beautiful brands.
 Here also the more renowned brands have different collections than those found abroad.

 Some great names you can look at in Italy for a gift for you or your loved ones are Germano Zama, Mariella Burani, Sandro Ferrone (less expensive but really nice stuff), Ermenegildo Zegna for men, Marella and Luisa Spagnoli (only for women).
 Some pretty exclusive pieces if you are still wondering what to buy in Italy for souvenirs.

 Just like for clothes, also when it comes to shoes the “Made in Italy” label is a ticket for success.
 So, if you are lucky to be in Italy, you really don’t want to miss some good shoe stores.

-Look out for brands like Nero Giardini (truly one of my favorite), Cafè Noir and Igi&Co, very affordable, comfortable and nice shoes.
+Look out for brands like Nero Giardini (truly one of my favourite), Cafè Noir and Igi&Co, very affordable, comfortable and nice shoes.
 For very comfortable shoes, albeit a little more expensive, you can try also the brand Geox.